Hypothesis Test and Confidence Analysis with Wasserstein Distance on General Dimension: Preparation

-\textbf{General case}: For $\mX \subset \R^d$ with $d \geq 2$, a limit distribution of $W(\mu_n,\mu)$ is not available, hence it is difficult to evaluate its uncertainty.
-By the dual form \eqref{eq:dual}, the empirical Wasserstein distance $W(\mu_n,\mu)$ is regarded as an empirical process on $\lip(\mX)$.
-However, by the empirical process theory \cite{vdVW1996}, $\lip(\mX)$ with $d \geq 2$ is too broad, and thus the empirical process does not converge to a known limit distribution.
-Namely, $W(\mu_n,\mu)$ is not guaranteed to have a tractable limit distribution as $n \to \infty$.
-It is described by the theory of the \textit{Donsker class}, and a limit of $W(\mu_n,\mu)$ is intractable since $\lip(\mX)$ does not belong to the Donsker class with $d \geq 2$ (Summarized in Chapter 2 of \cite{vdVW1996}).
-It is shown in Figure \ref{fig:class}.
-We note that bootstrap approaches (e.g., an empirical bootstrap) are not validated either due to the limit problem.
+\textbf{Multi-dimensional case}: For the $\mX \subset \mathbb{R}^d$ with $d \geq 2$, a limit distribution of {$W_p(\mu_n,\mu)$} is not available, hence it is difficult to evaluate its uncertainty, except a Gaussian case: \citep{del2019central2} showed that $W_2(\mu_n,\mu)$ has asymptotic normality when $\mu$ is Gaussian.
+Based on the dual form \eqref{eq:dual}, {the empirical $1$-Wasserstein distance $W_1(\mu_n,\mu)$} is regarded as an empirical process on $\lip(\mX)$.
+However, based on the empirical process theory \citep{vdVW1996}, $\lip(\mX)$ with $d \geq 2$ is considered to be significantly broad, and thus the empirical process does not converge to a known limit distribution.
+In other words, {$W_1(\mu_n,\mu)$} is not guaranteed to have a tractable limit distribution as $n \to \infty$.
+It is based on the theory of the \textit{Donsker class}, and the limit of {$W_1(\mu_n,\mu)$} is intractable as $\lip(\mX)$ does not belong to the Donsker class with $d \geq 2$ (Summarized in Chapter 2 of \cite{vdVW1996}).
+The fact is illustrated in Figure \ref{fig:class}.
+We note that the bootstrap approaches (e.g., an empirical bootstrap) are not validated due to the limit problem.

+{ \citet{hallin2021multivariate} developed a goodness-of-fit test with the Wasserstein distance in a different way.
+The method simulates a fixed null distribution, which allows for one-sample tests under general multivariate distributions.
+Since this approach is not based on an asymptotic distribution of the empirical Wasserstein distance, the differences appear in the availability of confidence intervals and guarantees for the bootstrap method. }

+\textbf{Concentration inequality-type interval}: A concentration inequality-based method is an alternative approach for confidence intervals.
+Several studies \citep{fournier2015rate,weed2019sharp} showed that {$W_p(\mu_n,\mu)$} on $\mathbb{R}^d$ is upper bounded by $C n^{-1/d}$ with high-probability and some constant $C$, hence it is possible to construct a confidence interval with its width $O(n^{-1/d})$.
+However, this approach needs to estimate unknown constants.

+\textbf{Extension of Wasserstein distances} In recent years, under several extended versions of Wasserstein distances, their asymptotic distribution has been derived in general cases.
+For example, the sliced Wasserstein distance \citep{nadjahi2019asymptotic}, the smoothed Wasserstein distance \citep{goldfeld2020asymptotic,chen2021asymptotics}, the entropic regularized Wasserstein distance \citep{mena2019statistical,bigot2019central}, and the projection robust Wasserstein distance \citep{lin2021projection}.
+Although these distances are different from the original Wasserstein distance, we describe them here for reference.